uvaKCCI/flimanalyzer/docs/userguide/appmenu.md

 ## Data

-The `Data` menu item provides several options for adjusting your data.
-After having at least one data file open in FLIManalyzer, you may use these adjustment tools.
+The `Data` menu item provides several options for altering the presentation of your data, such as the `Sort` and `Filter` tools.
+After having at least one data file open in FLIManalyzer, you may use these tools.

 ## Analysis